 Volume and Bounce: Razor haircuts reduce excess weight that can make your hair look flat or lackluster.
 With soft, feathery edges, these styles can give your hair a lifted or voluminous look.

-Ideal for Thin or Fine Hair: How a razor cut thins out certain sections of your hair can make it appear thicker overall.
-This effect is especially noticeable if you have fine hair.
+Ideal for Thin or Fine Hair: How a razor cut removes bulk and weight can give your hair more lift and volume at the root.
+This effect is especially noticeable if you have fine hair that easily falls flat.

 Cons of a Razor Cut